nmlgc/tupblocks/README.md

 -- Define the project itself.
 PROJECT = sourcepath("src_of_project/")

--- If `CONFIG_BUILDTYPE` is specified in `tup.config`, this configuration will -- only be built for that type.
-Since we don't need our flags anywhere else, -- we just merge them directly instead of storing them in a separate table. project_cfg = CONFIG:branch(tup.getconfig("BUILDTYPE"), THE_LIB_LINK, {
+-- Since we don't need our flags anywhere else, we just inline the table. project_cfg = CONFIG:branch(THE_LIB_LINK, {
 	base = {
 		cflags = (
 			"/std:c++latest " ..